vladimiralbrekhtccr/baka/docs/omni/qwen3_omni_30B_A3_instruct.md

 #    # last_hidden_state from talker.model [1, 1, 1024]
 #    # special_acoustic_token from codec_head [1, 1, 1024]
 #    combines them cat([1, 1, 1024], [1, 1, 1024]) -> [1, 2, 1024]
-#    produces are 15 acoustic tokens -->
+#    produces are 15 acoustic tokens

+what is interesting is that

+-->

 3. model.code2wav